An expert women's trainer recommends these 6 dumbbell exercises for a strong and toned upper body

 You can use a similar test to work out if you're doing enough moderate intensity exercise, which weight training falls under.

-How many times a week should you do an upper-body dumbbell workout?
+How often should you an upper-body dumbbell workout?

 "Full body sessions target all your major muscle groups in one session, but repeating three times a week would give you the frequency you need to see results," she says.